hushisuga/AI-Powered-Product-Marketing-Model/README.md

 | `Product_Concept_and_Name.pdf` | Documentation of product concept, rationale for name, and overall strategy. | ChatGPT, Canva.AI |
 | `Product_Design` | Image of the product (brown collared shirt), generated and refined as part of AI-assisted design. | Gemini, Sora |

-> ✅ All 8 project items are explicitly mentioned here.